Touch VPN reviews from other websites tend to be bad and for good reason, it is free, which is always a big NO in our book.

 Spotty connections tend to occur mostly over free WiFi networks.
 Keeping your information safe while you’re on an unsecured WiFi network is supposed to be one of the most significant benefits of a VPN.
 But without a kill switch feature, you have no way of knowing whether your information is being exposed routinely.

 As mentioned, one of the most significant benefits of Touch VPN is that its services are entirely free.
 You can download the software for free from the company’s site.
-There are no strings attached, in that you’ll never have to pay a subscription or membership fee.

 However, “what you see is what you get.”
 The fact that the service is free could end up costing you dearly in the long run, as it means that your information will likely end up in the hands of marketers.
 Having a third-party sell your private internet data should set off alarms.